shishir/marionette-collective/website/reference/plugins/security_aes.md

 Serialization uses Marshal or YAML, which means data types in and out of mcollective will be preserved from client to server and reverse.

+## Compared to the SSL plugin

+The earlier [SSLSecurity] only provided message signing and identification of clients, this new plugin builds on this adding payload encryption, identification of servers and optional automatic key distribution.

+The [SSLSecurity] plugin puts less drain on resources, if you do not specifically need encryption you should consider using that one instead.

 ## Deployment Scenarios